 While each course within the program has its own description, learning outcomes, and assessment rubrics, the program as a whole has a broad set of outcomes that inform and provide a framework for every course and within which the success of the student is assessed overall.
-Degree program students are required to complete no less than the number of general education credits required by College accreditation and/or regulatory author in such programs s' separate requi rements found in this catalog).
+Degree program students are required to complete no less than the number of general education credits required by College accreditation and/or regulatory authorities.
+General education credit requirements that are specific to each program are set forth in such programs' separate requirements found in this catalog.